-Samsung Galaxy Note N7000 users who have already updated their devices with Android 4.1.2 DXLSE Jelly Bean, may root their devices using the tutorial below.
+Samsung Galaxy Note N7000 users who have already updated their devices with Android 4.1.2 XXLT9 Jelly Bean, may root their devices using the tutorial below.

 Disclaimer: Rooting voids the warranty of your device.
 We and the developer of this rooting procedures shall not be held responsible if any undesirable outcomes may happen to your device. use of this root guide is solely at your own risk!

-4) The Galaxy Note should be factory unlocked and not locked to any particular carrier.
+4. The Galaxy Note should be factory unlocked and not locked to any particular carrier.

 METHOD 1 - Root via Stock Recovery

-Steps to root Galaxy Note N7000 on Android 4.1.2 DXLSE Jelly Bean using Stock Recovery
+Steps to Root Galaxy Note N7000 Running on Android 4.1.2 XXLT9 Jelly Bean using Stock Recovery

-Step 1: Download the PhilZ-cwm6-DXLSE-OLB-4.93.6-signed.zip file for Samsung Galaxy Note to the computer
+Step 1: Connect the Galaxy Note to the computer using USB cable.

-Step 3: Disconnect the phone from the computer and switch it off.
-Then boot the phone into stock recovery mode by pressing and holding Volume Up, Home and Power buttons together
+Step 4: Boot the device into stock recovery by pressing and holding Volume Up, Home, and Power buttons together.

-Step 4: In recovery mode use the Volume keys to toggle between options and Home/Power button to select the desired option
+Note: In recovery mode use the Volume keys to toggle between options and Home/Power button to select the desired option.

-Step 5: Select apply update from external storage then navigate to the PhilZ-cwm6-DXLSE-OLB-4.93.6-signed.zip which was earlier copied to the SD card
+Step 5: Select apply update from external storage then navigate to the PhilZ-cwm6-XXLT9-ORA-5.08.5-signed.zip which was earlier copied to the SD card and confirm the installation.

-Samsung Galaxy Note N7000 should be now rooted successfully on Android 4.1.2 DXLSE Jelly Bean through stock recovery.
-Verify the root status of the device by downloading Root Checker app from Google Play Store.
+Samsung Galaxy Note N7000 should be now rooted successfully on Android 4.1.2 XXLT9 Jelly Bean through stock recovery.

 METHOD 2 - Root via Odin

-Steps to root Galaxy Note N7000 on Android 4.1.2 DXLSE Jelly Bean using Odin
+Steps to Root Galaxy Note 2 N7100 Running on Android 4.1.2 XXLT9 Jelly Bean using Odin

-Step 3: Switch off the Galaxy Note.
-Then boot the device into Download Mode by pressing and holding Volume Down + Home buttons together and then press the Power button until the device turns on.
-Now press the Volume Up button to enter Download Mode
+Step 2: Switch off the Galaxy Note.
+Then boot the device into Download Mode by pressing and holding Volume Down, Home and Power buttons together until a construction Android robot icon with a warning triangle appears on screen.
+Now press the Volume Up button to enter Download Mode.

-Step 5: Connect the Galaxy Note to the computer using USB cable while it is in the Download Mode.
+Step 4: Connect the Galaxy Note to the computer using USB cable while it is in the Download Mode.
 Wait until Odin detects the device.
-When the device is connected successfully, the ID: COM box will turn yellow with the COM port number.
+When the device is connected successfully, the ID: COM box will turn blue with the COM port number.
 Additionally, the successful connected will be indicated by a message saying Added.
-If Odin fails to detect the device then re-install USB driver.

-Step 7: Verify that Auto Reboot and F.Reset Time checkboxes are selected in Odin.
-DO NOT Tick "Re-partition" options.
+Step 6: Verify that Auto Reboot and F.Reset Time checkboxes are selected in Odin.
+Also, ensure the Re-Partition option is not selected.

-Samsung Galaxy Note N7000 running on official Android 4.1.2 DXLSE Jelly Bean is now rooted successfully.
+Samsung Galaxy Note N7000 running on official Android 4.1.2 XXLT9 Jelly Bean firmware is now rooted successfully.
 You can now install any app that requires root permission.
 Verify the root status of the device by downloading Root Checker app from Google Play Store.

 Thank's to all fellas at XDA who first tried out this rooting technique.
 This root method was originally posted via XDA-Developers original thread.